 A Brief History of the All Veterans Memorial

 Local service organizations provided seed money.
-Besides monthly meetings, meetings were called over coffee, lunch, or at the architect”s office to discuss a new idea.
-Trips were made to the cities to talk to professional fund raisers, local people who had worked with fund raising were interviewed, meals were served, radio-thons were held, T-shirts, sweatshirts, and caps were sold, a phone line was established, radio and newspaper ads were bought.
-Many other ideas were tried., some worked and some didn’t.
+Along with monthly committee meetings, members met over coffee, lunch, or at the architect’s office to discuss their idea and ongoing updates.
+Trips to the Twin Cities were made to meet with professional fund raisers, interviews were had with local citizens experienced with fund raising, meals were served, radio-a-thons were held, shirts and hats were sold, and a Veterans Memorial phone line was established.

-On October 11, 2002, heavy equipment commenced operations on the site and on 24 October a group of veterans arrived onsite with the solemn task of giving the memorial a “heart.”
-As the first concrete was poured a Purple Heart Medal wrapped in two American Flags and sealed in an airtight PVC container was slid into the footings and covered in the tons of concrete.
+October 11, 2002 brought heavy equipment operations to the memorial site.
+A group of veterans arrived on October 24th with the solemn task of giving the memorial grounds a “heart”.
+As the first concrete was poured, a Purple Heart Medal wrapped in two American flags was then sealed in an air tight container and was slid into the footings, forever to be kept safe under the concrete.

-On Saturday, August 16, 2003, after a rousing keynote address delivered by Major General Doyle E. Larson, USAF, the ribbon was cut by Amy Runnoe and Glenys Hotzler, the two senior members of the All Veterans Memorial Committee, and the colors were finally paraded onto the field by a joint veterans organization and hoisted, opening the Memorial Grounds to the public.
+On August 16th, 2003, after a rousing keynote address delivered by Major General Doyle E. Larson, USAF, a ribbon was cut by Amy Runnoe and Glenys Hotzler, two senior members of the All Veterans Memorial in Hubbard County committee.
+Colors were at long last paraded onto the field by joint veterans organizations, and then hoisted, officially opening the memorial grounds to the public.

 We hope that you will find the All Veteran’s Memorial to be a project worthy of your support.